ADirin/OTP1_LectureMaterial/Project_Scrum/Project Topic/Project-Instructions-Topics.md

 ## IMPORTANT NOTE
  - The lectures, demos, assignments, and examples in this course are all based on Java; therefore, using non-Java frameworks in the project is *not* recommended.
 However, if you choose to use other non-frameworks, please note that you will not receive support from the instructor, and the responsibility for meeting the course and project requirements will rest entirely on your team.
+ - The students themselves must add the product backlog user stories and select the implementation of user stories in each sprint, even though recommendations for implementation are provided in this file.

 ---